-In Windows 10, version 1803 or later, block at first sight can block non-portable executable files (such as JS, VBS, or macros) as well as executable files.
+In Windows 10, version 1803 or later, block at first sight can block non-portable executable files (such as JS, VBS, or macros) and executable files.

 Block at first sight only uses the cloud protection backend for executable files and non-portable executable files that are downloaded from the Internet, or that originate from the Internet zone.
 A hash value of the .exe file is checked via the cloud backend to determine if the file is a previously undetected file.

 If the cloud backend is unable to make a determination, Microsoft Defender Antivirus locks the file and uploads a copy to the cloud.
-The cloud performs additional analysis to reach a determination before it either allows the file to run or blocks it in all future encounters, depending on whether it determines the file to be malicious or safe.
+The cloud performs more analysis to reach a determination before it either allows the file to run or blocks it in all future encounters, depending on whether it determines the file to be malicious or not a threat.